Methicillin: Medicinal chemistry

 Methicillin is resistant to beta-lactamases, which are enzymes secreted by many beta-lactam antibiotic-resistant bacteria.
 The presence of the ortho-dimethoxyphenyl group directly attached to the side-chain carbonyl group of the penicillin nucleus facilitates the β-lactamase resistance, since those enzymes are relatively intolerant of side-chain steric hindrance.
 Thus, it is able to bind to PBPs and inhibit peptidoglycan crosslinking, but it is not bound by nor inactivated by β-lactamases.

 History

 Methicillin was developed by Beecham in 1959.
 It was previously used to treat infections caused by susceptible gram-positive bacteria, in particular, penicillinase-producing organisms such as Staphylococcus aureus that would otherwise be resistant to most penicillins.

-Its role in therapy has been largely replaced by oxacillin (used for clinical antimicrobial susceptibility testing), flucloxacillin and dicloxacillin, but the term methicillin-resistant Staphylococcus aureus (MRSA) continues to be used to describe S. aureus strains resistant to all penicillins.
+Its role in therapy has been largely replaced by oxacillin (also used for clinical antimicrobial susceptibility testing), nafcillin, flucloxacillin, dicloxacillin, and cefazolin, but the term methicillin-resistant Staphylococcus aureus (MRSA) continues to be used to describe S. aureus strains resistant to all penicillins.